 Business Personal Property

-Business personal property is all movable furniture, fixtures, machinery, farm equipment and supplies owned, possessed, or controlled by an individual, sole proprietorship, partnership, corporation, or association in their business.
+Business Personal Property is different than Real Property, but it is assessed and taxed similarly.
+Business personal property assets are all movable furniture, fixtures, machinery, farm equipment and supplies owned, possessed, or controlled by an individual, sole proprietorship, partnership, corporation, LLC or association and used in the business.
 For a complete definition of personal property for tax purposes, see WAC 458-12-005 and RCW 84.04.080.

-Many types of personal property are exempt from taxation.
-Household goods and personal effects for personal home use are normally exempt, unless they are used in a business.
-Other personal property exempt from taxation includes: custom software, livestock, inventories held solely for resale, motor vehicles licensed for road use, and intangible personal property.
+A short educational video is available with more information about what you should and should not report.
+Household goods and personal effects for personal home use are normally exempt, unless they are also used in a business.
+Other types of property exempt from taxation include: custom software, livestock, inventories held solely for resale, licensed motor vehicles, and intangible personal property like patents, copyrights, and trademarks.
 Additional personal property exemptions are allowed by the state.